 Final Steps :

-Once we have extracted output from the NLP engine, we can create a database that will have fields such as member name, document type, extracted information, etc. We can use the above pipeline and feed it numerous files at once and after every output, we can append the same to our database.
+Once we have extracted output from the NLP engine, we can create a database that will have fields such as member name, document type, extracted information, etc. We can use the above pipeline and feed it numerous files at once.
+After every output, we can append the same to our database.

 This process takes a mere few seconds to go through all the files of a member.
 Using this, we will be able to read through the medical history of thousands of members in a matter of hours.

-Like other businesses, if you too are looking for Application development in AI, Mindfire Solutions can be your partner of choice.
+Like other businesses, if you too are looking to develop applications for AI in healthcare, Mindfire Solutions can be your partner of choice.
 We have deep expertise in AI and ML Capabilities.
 With a team of highly skilled and certified software professionals, that have developed many custom solutions for our global clients over the years.